Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: GeV scale Dark Matter: Role of Anomaly

 \section{GeV scale Dark Matter: Role of $(g-2)_{\mu}$ Anomaly}

-We have argued before that the 100 MeV to 10 GeV mass scale is a very favorable parameter space that survives and there we can explore possibility of a light dark matter (DM) candidate.
-Here we work with a light Dirac fermion as a DM candidate.
-At mass scales around 100 MeV, DM is sufficiently heavy to contribute anything to cosmological computations.
-As with $m_{DM} \sim 100~$MeV, it cannot remain in thermal equilibrium at the energy scale of Big bang Nucleosynthesis (BBN), contributing minimally to effective degrees of freedom as was indicated in Ref.~\cite{Drees:2021rsg}.
-On the other end of the spectrum, 10 GeV dark matter is light enough to not get significantly constrained from the ongoing LHC observations, possibly in the jet/lepton plus missing energy search channels.
+We have discussed before that for the DM, 100 MeV to 10 GeV mass scale is an interesting parameter space that is relatively less constrained from the experiments.
+Therefore, we can explore the possibility of a light DM candidate, mainly focusing on its direct detection.
+Here we work with a light vectorlike fermion as a DM candidate.
+At mass scales around 100 MeV, DM is not sufficiently heavy to contribute anything to cosmological observables as it cannot remain in thermal equilibrium at the energy scale of Big Bang Nucleosynthesis (BBN), thus contributing minimally to effective degrees of freedom~\cite{Drees:2021rsg}.
+On the other end of the spectrum, a 10 GeV dark matter is light enough to not get significantly constrained from the ongoing LHC searches, mainly through the jet/lepton plus missing energy (j/l + MET) channels.
+Our analysis can be extended to DM masses of around 10 MeV, but the detection mechanism is still not robust enough to have a conclusive opinion.
+This motivates us to carefully probe the GeV scale DM territory which simultaneously satisfies the anomalous $(g-2)_{\mu}$, which has again got a boost in a recent result.

-In the thermal DM regime, weakly interacting massive particle (WIMP) search sensitivity rules out a large part of TeV scale DM masses.
-The constraints on the GeV scale DM are weaker, compared to those on an ultralight DM and the WIMP paradigm.
-Here we try to probe this DM territory with the current $(g-2)_{\mu}$ measurement in our arsenal, that shows a anomalous deviation ($\sim 4.2 \sigma$)from the SM predicted values.